 The Gympie region is endowed with a rich offering of sites of cultural heritage significance.
 These sites reinforce the connection between our present communities, their history and their identity.
-It is important that the places that contribute to the character and identity of the region are retained for future generations.
+It is important for the region that the places that contribute to the character and identity of the region are retained for future generations.